 This request is consistent with the John Day Comprehensive Plan and Statewide Planning Goals.
 The only Statewide Planning Goals and Comprehensive Plan Goal that is directly impacted by this request is Goal 10, housing.
 The purpose of Goal 10 is to provide for the housing needs of citizens of the state.
+Statewide Planning Goal 10 addresses manufactured housing, but it does not consider manufactured homes to be "needed housing" for cities with a population smaller than 2,500 people.
+Because of our classification as a "very small city," the city of John Day has additional flexibility in our analysis of what types of future housing development is needed to serve the community.

 The corresponding element of the John Day Comprehensive Land Use Plan contains a provision to address manufactured dwellings specifically.
 It states, "Mobile home parks should be developed in areas in close proximity to service commercial, with access to a collector, and should be designed to protect the character of adjoining residential uses and provide for a maximum level of quality living for occupants."

-Jean Dahlquist submitted feedback on the impact on goal 10 stating that the code changes look much needed although they may not help facilitate the creation of mobile home parks, which are one of the largest sources of affordable housing.
+Jean Dahlquist submitted feedback on the impact on goal 10 stating that the code changes look much needed although they do not help facilitate the creation of mobile home parks, which are one of the largest sources of affordable housing.
 Dahlquist also commented on the requirement that dwellings "shall be multi-sectional and have an enclosed floor area of not less than 1,000 square feet."
-With the growing tiny house movement in oregon, Dahlquist was concerned this requirement may be seen as discriminatory towards mobile homes given that the city code does not have a minimum size requirement for stick-built homes.
+With the growing tiny house movement in Oregon, Dahlquist was concerned this requirement may be seen as discriminatory towards mobile homes given that the city code does not have a minimum size requirement for stick-built homes.

 Staff has determined that the proposed use of this amendment meets the housing needs of present and future residents under Goal 10.
-This ordinance amends requirements for new manufactured home developments and adjusts permitting and land use requirements when adding new units to existing manufactured home parks to improve living conditions for manufactured dwelling park occupants.
+This ordinance amends requirements for new manufactured home developments and adjusts permitting and land use requirements when adding new units to existing manufactured home parks to improve living conditions for Manufactured dwelling park occupants.
 The standards this ordinance amends include: